 Cuenca Club

-is it possible to dance to Camp Rock and Hanna Montana soundtracks in a discotheque?
+Is it possible to dance to the soundtracks of Camp Rock and Hanna Montana in a nightclub?
 In Cuenca Club, yes.
 Up to three rooms where you can go interspersed with the latest hits of the ex-participants of OT or the hits of Dua Lipa and Frozen wrapped in the best LGTBI+ atmosphere.

 Thundercat Club

 The classics of blues, jazz and rock have a temple in Madrid.
-It is Thundercat, the mythical concert hall is between Colón and Tribunal that has programming from Thursday to Sunday.
-On Thursdays and Fridays, the Program is the most entertaining: Jam Sessions (where you can go out and improvise with your friends) and blues concerts with free tickets from 22:30h.
+It is Thundercat, the mythical concert hall is between Colon and Tribunal that has programming from Thursday to Sunday.
+On Thursdays and Fridays, its program is the most fun: Jam Sessions (in which you can go out and improvise with your friends) and blues concerts with free admission from 22:30h.

-The rest of the weekend, they bring together the best Tribute bands of Arctic Monkeys, Fito y Fitipaldis and more rock icons, and close the night with some of the most unusual DJs.
-You won’t listen to reggaeton or techno: Thundercat respects the editorial line.
+The rest of the weekend, they bring together the best tribute bands of Arctic Monkeys, Fito y Fitipaldis and other rock icons, and close the night with the most unusual DJs.
+You won’t hear reggaeton or techno: Thundercat respects the editorial line.

 🎶 Rock, indie-rock.